vmware-archive/StatsD/README.md

 The Wavefront backend will work with any recent copy of StatsD.
 It will not work with version 0.7.2 or before as the `keynameSanitize` option was not added until ~ Feb 2015.

-### Running in Docker (Optional)
-A Dockerfile is provided that will install the latest version of both StatsD and the Wavefront backend in an ubuntu container.
-In order to provide your own config out of the box, you have to mount a volume as shown in step #2:

-1. Build it: `docker build -t wavefronthq/statsd https://github.com/wavefrontHQ/StatsD.git#master:docker`
-2. Run it: `docker run -d -p 8125:8125/udp --name statsd -v /pathtoyourconfig/config.js:/opt/statsd/config.js wavefronthq/statsd`